 The ITC Mughal also boasts one of the largest spas in India, covering 99,000 square feet.
-Facilities within the spa include a heated outdoor swimming pool, whirlpool, sauna, state-of-the-art fitness center, beauty parlour, outdoor rain showers, yoga gardens and a Hamam.
+Facilities within the spa include a heated outdoor swimming pool, whirlpool, sauna, state-of-the-art fitness center, beauty parlor, outdoor rain showers, yoga gardens, and a Hamam.
 A range of holistic therapies and treatments are available.
 (Please note: fees for use of the spa and treatments are payable locally.)

 The modern, recently-renovated rooms are air conditioned and feature a telephone, television, radio and coffee maker.
 Many of the rooms have a garden view.